All Episodes

 This doesn't change anything.

-If the cop, if there's a trial, if the cop is convicted, they will use that to continue and further the myth that even though this cop was convicted, it doesn't happen nearly enough.
+If the cop, if there's a trial, if the cop is convicted, they will use that to continue and further the myth that even though this cop was convicted, it doesn't happen nearly enough and it's been gotten away for way too long.

-And this is why it would be a mistake if for people you know what?
+And this is why it would be a mistake if for people, you know what, let's throw the cop overboard.

-Even I don't care.
+Even, I don't care.

-Rush, let's just, let's just the cops guilty, okay?
+Rush, let's just, let's just, the cop's guilty, okay?

-And then and then that'll it won't solve anything.
+And then it won't solve anything.

 Never.

-Happy to have you here back to the audio sound bites.
+Happy to have you here.

 But then the local police chief released that video.